AlexM010/Pokemon_League_Language/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-- A modern C++ compiler that supports C++11.
-For example, GCC 4.8.1 or later, or Clang 3.3 or later.
+- A modern C++ compiler.
+For example, GCC 10 or later.
 - Make sure you have installed the latest version of [CMake](https://cmake.org/download/).

 ### Installation